Why Measure Oxygen?

 The other parameter of an analyzer design that affects the response time is the flow efficiency of the sensor pocket.
 A good design will allow a rapid and full purge of the sensor pocket.
 This will allow the sensor to respond quickly and detect any changes in the sample gas.
 In contrast, a poorly designed pocket can have a ‘blind cavity’ that limits the exposure of the sensor to the sample gas and create ‘dead legs’ which slows the exit of ‘previous sample gas’ from the sensor area.
 All of which slows the Analyzer from delivering a measurement that accurately reflects the sample gas in ‘real-time’.

-Anyone buying an Oxygen Analyzer utilizing sensors should evaluate how well the sensor pocket is designed.
+Anyone buying an O2 Analyzer utilizing sensors should evaluate how well the sensor pocket is designed.

 Sample Conditioning & Maintenance